damianhakert/damianhakert.github.io/source/_posts/2015-07-22-gitlab-7-13-released.markdown

 Coming from 7.12 the database migrations in GitLab and GitLab CI will be fast but they cannot be performed online.

+### Update: Custom git hooks no longer trigger for web edits

+Due to changes in GitLab, custom git hooks no longer trigger for commits made through the web UI.
+They do trigger as normal with pushes to GitLab.

+We're looking into a workaround for the problem and are planning to release a patch for 7.13 that resolves this issue.
+Follow [this issue on GitLab.com](https://gitlab.com/gitlab-org/gitlab-ce/issues/1974#note_1845415) for updates.

 ### Update: Ruby (MRI) 2.0.x no longer supported

 As of this release, we have dropped support for the 2.0.x versions of Ruby (MRI).